Why use a statutory demand?

 The reason why a statutory demand is so powerful is that the mere issue of a petition, no matter how easily dismissed, triggers a domino effect on borrowing and many other agreements.
-Many legal agreements, particularly those related to credit and mortgages, contain a provision which enables the creditor to call in the loan if the debtor has a petition for bankruptcy issued against him.
+Many legal agreements, particularly those related to credit and mortgages, contain a provision that enables the creditor to call in the loan if the debtor has a petition for bankruptcy issued against him.
 So your enthusiastic debt collection really could wipe out the largest of companies even for a relatively small amount.

 It used to be difficult for a third party to know about your petition.
 The Internet has changed all that.
 If you publish a copy of a petition in the right place, and tell a few banks for good measure, you are spelling disaster for your debtor.

 The law assumes that a statutory demand merely paves the way for a petition.
 But it can be an incredibly powerful debt-collecting device without you even setting eyes on a petition.

 What is more, the procedure is very easy to follow.
-All you need are a couple of forms and a first class stamp; no solicitors, no court fees.
+All you need are a couple of forms and a first class stamp - no solicitors and no court fees.

-- The procedure is steeped in history.
+The procedure is steeped in history.
 Even the name is enough to put off a layman.
-People assume they need a solicitor.
+Most people assume incorrectly they need a solicitor to issue one.

-- The requirements for a statutory demand are set out in the Insolvency Act 1986.
+The requirements for issuing a statutory demand are set out in the Insolvency Act 1986.
 Accordingly the Insolvency (England and Wales) Rules 2016 provide list of matters that the demand must contain.
 You must follow them precisely, but they are not complicated.

 The fees are: